 Online studies are best suited for students who show initiative.
 You need to be self-directed and have appropriate self-management skills.
 This includes systematically arranging time for your studies nearly every day.
 Internal motivation is also important.
 It is our inherent tendency to seek new things and challenges as well as apply our skills and learn.
 Research in internal motivation has shown that it is more important for realising one’s potential than, for example, goals that are set based on external reasons.

 Think about what you are willing to give up when you study online.
 Prepare to spend time daily on your studies.
 Many may think that studying online would somehow be easier than traditional studies including lectures.
 This is not the case at all.
 The content of a degree completed online is the same as the degree earned in daytime studies, and you also need to independently ensure that your studies progress appropriately.

 - Break larger entities down into smaller parts

 - Reserve several blocks of time in your calendar for independent studies every week, on top of the online meetings.

 - Talk about your studies in your workplace and find out if it is possible to use development tasks in your work as part of your studies

 Set your goals high and challenge yourself to reach them.
 Then work in a systematic manner.

 Laurea’s blended learning includes regular face-to-face instruction, whereas degrees completed fully online have 1–2 days of face-to-face instruction at the beginning of each semester.
 There are more face-to-face-instruction days in the degrees with an online focus (for more detailed descriptions of the degrees, see the studyinfo.fi website).

 Each degree includes a minimum of two work placement periods.

-Check how to confirm your study place, prepare for certificate checking and register as absent or present student and to apply for residence permit and pay tuition fees (for non-EU/EEA citizens only).
+Learn how to keep your study place, register and prepare for certificate checking.This page also has information about how to pay tuition fees (for non-EU/EEA citizens only).